Health in Mongolia: Potential future impact of climate change on health

+Adaptation measures have been initiated by government and partners.
+In 2025, UNICEF Mongolia and the Bayangol District Governor’s Office launched a joint project to install insulation and ventilation systems in ger-area homes.
+The initiative aims to reduce heat loss, lower heating costs, and significantly cut indoor air pollution.

 Healthcare

 History

-Before the 1920s Mongolia had no medical services aside from what was provided by the Lama's.
+Before the 1920s Mongolia had no medical services aside from what was provided by the Lamas.
 Healthcare in Mongolia was developed from 1922 under the Soviet Semashko model with a large hospital and clinical network.
 This needed a large supply of clinically trained staff, which was not forthcoming.
 The isolation of the country meant that developments in medicine were slow to reach it.
 The ratio of doctors to the general population increased dramatically, so that in 1990, there were more than 6,000 physicians, three-quarters of whom were women.The medical care system was accessible at little or no cost even in the most remote areas.
 State-sponsored maternity rest homes for pastoral women in the last stages of pregnancy helped to lower infant mortality from 109 per 1,000 live births in 1960 to 57.4 in 1990, and maternal mortality by about 25 percent from 1960 to 1990.
 As recently as 2000 there were only 106 anaesthetists in the country.